CenturyLinkCloud/GettingStarted/CloudApplicationManager/deleting-arm-templates-cloud-application-manager.md

 ### Instances

-After you log-in into Cloud Application Manager, click the "Instances" tab on the top toolbar.
+After you log-in into Cloud Application Manager, click the **Instances** tab on the top toolbar.

 Select the instance you want to terminate.